Sexual Abuse Survivors

 Our nationally recognized attorneys have represented thousands of sexual abuse survivors, helping them achieve justice by holding the institutions that failed to protect them accountable and recovering hundreds of millions of dollars in damages on their behalf.
 Our attorneys have been involved in some of the most complicated and concerning sexual abuse cases in the country and are often consulted by other law firms for guidance and expertise when representing sexual abuse survivors.

 If you or a loved one has experienced sexual abuse or assault, our attorneys are here to listen and help.
-Schedule a no obligation consultation with one of our lawyers by completing our intake form or calling us at (253) 948-3199 or (206) 536-2850.
+Schedule a no obligation consultation with one of our lawyers by completing our online form or calling us at (253) 948-3199 or (206) 536-2850.
 All conversations are completely confidential.

 How much do you charge?